geno-sw2/AadvaStation-Release/README.md

-## This is the repository for installation files upload test
+## This is the repository for installation files
 ### The installation file can be downloaded from the this page
 https://github.com/geno-sw2/AadvaStation-Release/releases